zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Scalability/ScalingToMoreVehicles/index.md

 ### Configuration Steps

-1. Added a new ego vehicle GameObject in Unity, with all published topics namespaced under `/vehicle3`.
+1. Add a new ego vehicle GameObject in Unity, with all published topics namespaced under `/vehicle3`.

 2. Created a dedicated clock publisher at `/vehicle3/clock` via the `Vehicle3_ClockPublisher` script.

       ![image](third_egovehicle_created.png)